Osaroigb/overstay-penalty-api/README.md

    - When a customer makes a new reservation, the default status is set to 'unpaid' until payments are made and confirmed.

 7. Environment Assumption:
-   - Staging, development, test, and production Node environments all use the same database for simplicity in this test case.
+   - `development` and `test` Node environments use the same database for simplicity in this test case.

 8. Actual Checkout Time Assumption:
    - The guest will provide the actual checkout time in the format `YYYY-MM-DD HH:mm`, for example: "2021-01-01 16:28"